marsanatta/percentile-calculator/README.md

     //please refer this function
 }
 ```
+#### Update Current Percentiles
-(3) To update current percentiles, iterate all the response buckets, count up for the response
+Iterate all the response buckets, count up for the response
  time occurrence, if current percentage is over than the target percentage, it's the point of
  percentile to be output